uber-go/config/README.md

   changes in all cached values, so you can call `cached.Get("something")` without worrying about latency.
 It is safe for concurrent use by multiple goroutines.

-* The `MockDynamicProvider` is a mock provider that can be used to test dynamic features.
-It implements `Provider` interface and lets you set values to trigger change callbacks.

-* Sometimes dynamic providers only let you register one callback per key.
-  If you want to have multiple keys per callback, use the `NewMultiCallbackProvider(p Provider)` wrapper.
-It stores a list of all callbacks for each value and calls them when a value changes.
-  **Caution**: provider is locked during callbacks execution, you should try to make the callbacks as fast as possible.

 * `NopProvider` is useful for testing because it can be embedded in any type if you are not interested in implementing all Provider methods.